zwave-js/node-zwave-js/packages/serial/api.md

     Response = 1
 }

-// Warning: (ae-missing-release-tag) "messageTypes" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "messageTypes" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const messageTypes: <TTarget extends Message>(messageType: MessageType, functionType: FunctionType) => TypedClassDecorator<TTarget>;

-// Warning: (ae-missing-release-tag) "MultiStageCallback" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MultiStageCallback" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export interface MultiStageCallback {
     isFinal(): boolean;
 }

-// Warning: (ae-missing-release-tag) "priority" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "priority" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const priority: <TTarget extends Message>(prio: MessagePriority) => TypedClassDecorator<TTarget>;

-// Warning: (ae-missing-release-tag) "ResponsePredicate" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ResponsePredicate" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export type ResponsePredicate<TSent extends Message = Message> = (sentMessage: TSent, receivedMessage: Message) => boolean;

-// Warning: (ae-missing-release-tag) "ResponseRole" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ResponseRole" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type ResponseRole = "unexpected" | "confirmation" | "final" | "fatal_controller" | "fatal_node";

-// Warning: (ae-missing-release-tag) "SerialAPIParser" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SerialAPIParser" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class SerialAPIParser extends Transform {